moHani11/moHani11/README.md

 ## 💡 Fun Fact

-My passion for football is insane (played it professional for quite a time).
+I am quite passionate about football (played it professionally for some time).